datacarpentry/astronomy-python/_episodes/03-motion.md

 ## Scatter plot

-To see what the results look like, we'll use a scatter plot.
-The library we'll use is [Matplotlib](https://matplotlib.org/), which is the most widely-used plotting library for Python.
+To see what the results look like, we will use a scatter plot.
+The library we will use is [Matplotlib](https://matplotlib.org/), which is the most widely-used plotting library for Python.
 The Matplotlib interface is based on MATLAB (hence the name), so if you know MATLAB, some of it will be familiar.

-We'll import like this.
+We will import like this:

 ~~~
 import matplotlib.pyplot as plt